Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/authors/admin/_index.md

   url: "https://economics.rice.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: Xiaoyu Yu is a doctoral candidate in economics at Rice University.
+bio: Hi, welcome to your homepage!
+I am a doctoral candidate in economics at Rice University.
+My research fields are empirical industrial organization and applied microeconometrics.
+I will be available for interviews for the 2022-2023 job market.

-interests:
+Interests:
-- Empirical Industrial Organizaton
+- Demand Estimation
-- Applied Microeconometrics
+- Partial Identification
-- Quantitative Marketing
+- Spatial Econometrics
-- Causual Inference
+- Causal Inference

 education:
   courses:
   - course: PhD in Economics
     institution: Rice University
     year: 2023 (Expected)
-  - course: MSc in Economics
+  - course: MSc in Statistics
     institution: Rice University
     year: 2023 (Expected)
   - course: MSc in Economics